 BuDa folklore is not only reviving and providing livelihood to the rural women of this region, it is also building a learning community among the urban people and bringing awareness of this traditional hand-stitching techniques for the urban participants through workshops.
 We conduct quilting workshops every year.
 Participants come from all over India to learn this fast disappearing art.
 This workshop is also available for school children to appreciate this age-old tradition.

 Through this reviving process, BuDa gave life to a platform for many Kowdi artisans of the village now known as “Lyaavi - Kowdhi Collective”.
 These quilt products are sold at our center as well as our online BuDa Shop, at exhibitions and during workshops.

 Lyaavi - Kowdi Collective is an artisan centred initiative that generates income for the local people as a means for comprehensive development.
-Artisans contribute concepts as well as skills in creating products these products.
 Our aim is to build an economically sustainable and socially empowered community for local hand-quilters.
-We aim to provide knowledge and skills directly relevant to the artisan’s traditional art to enable market appropriate innovation, while honouring and strengthening the tradition.
+We aim to provide knowledge and skills directly relevant to the artisan’s traditional art to enable market appropriate innovation, while honoring and strengthening the tradition.

 The trust at BuDa hires local staff to operate this project, which we hope to expand and include literary & health care education, a resource centre, production unit, Kowdi museum, shop and guest house.
 This will also include structures that adopt traditional architecture for contemporary function.
 A model for community development so that the centre is locally managed.